Dfredude/introduction-to-algorithms/Chapter 02/README.md

 - $d $**.** How should k be chosen in practice?

-Well, we need to get a limit k value where insertion sort runs faster than merge sort.
+> Well, we need to get a limit k value where insertion sort runs faster than merge sort.
 Taking constant factors into account as well.

-Where Insertion Sort's runtime is $ C_1n^2 $ and Merge Sort's is $C_2n \lg n$
+Where Insertion Sort's runtime is $ C_1n^2 $ and Merge Sort's is $C_2n \lg n$.

 Thus,

 $$ C_1k^2 <= C_2k \lg k $$

-We manually plugin $ k $ values until we get the biggest number that fits the criteria.
+> We manually plugin $ k $ values until we get the biggest number that fits the criteria.

 ## 2.2 Correctness of bubblesort
 Bubblesort is a popular sorting algorithm.
 It works by repeatedly swapping adjacent elements that are out of order.